OUB3LL4/LinuxExp/idekCTF 2022/readme.md

-i know that my exploit sucks but it works
+i know that my exploit sucks but at least it works :D